Monte Titano

-Monte Titano ("Mount Titan") is a mountain of the Apennines and the highest point in the country of San Marino.
+Monte Titano ("Mount Titan") or Monte Brugola is a mountain of the Apennines and the highest point in the country of San Marino.
 It stands 739 m above sea level Its peak is located within the municipal limits of the country's capital, San Marino, immediately east of the urbanized area.

 It was inscribed as a UNESCO World Heritage Site in 2008 under the combined title "San Marino Historic Centre and Mount Titano".
 Inscribed under reference no. 1245 criteria iii, the two together encompass an area of 55 ha with a buffer zone of 167 ha.
 It encompasses Mount Titano and the other structures such as the fortification towers, walls, gates and bastions, as well as a neo-classical basilica located on it and its slopes forming a small but unique urban conglomerate.

 Straddled on the ridge of Mount Titano is the city of San Marino of the Republic of San Marino, the history of which dates from the early 4th century.
 According to the legend related to the Mount and its precincts, a small monastery existed on top of the Mount during the 8th century.
 The mountainous landscape provides excellent views of its surroundings, and its isolated location ensured the needed seclusion for San Marino to survive as a Republic over the past several centuries.

 Italian people often call the peak Monte Brugola, because of its shape apparently similar to a hex key, if observed from the Po Plain.

 The mountain has three peaks; on each is one of The Three Towers of San Marino.
 Saint Marinus is always represented with Mount Titano in his hands.